 I was incredibly honored to be one of them.
 We all testified to the prevalence of isolation amongst endometriosis patients.
 We also talked about the importance of having a support network of empathetic, compassionate people.

 Dr. Datta, a gynecologist specializing in endometriosis, spoke about how many medical professionals still misunderstand the disease.
 Dr. Wilson, a psychologist who works regularly with endometriosis patients as part of a multi-disciplinary team lead by Dr. Seckin, spoke of the emotional impact endometriosis has.
 My Endo Sister Rachel Cohen and I presented a patients’ perspective on what Endo Warriors has meant to us.

 I met so many incredibly strong women last night.
 I was touched to hear their stories.
 No matter how sick, swollen, or fatigued, everyone made an effort to get dressed up and to show up.
 This is not an easy task for an endometriosis patient.

 The co-founders have always had this dream of having a free night out for ladies with endometriosis where they can eat, drink, and be with another in a positive space.
 They worked hard to make last night happen and it was such a successful event.
 I left feeling strong, empowered, and with a full heart.
 The co-founders made each one of us feel so special and welcomed.
 I felt like a valued and accepted part of an incredible community.
 Thank you to the co-founders for a job well done.
 I have no doubt this is only the beginning of the incredible difference they will make in this community.

 Here is my speech from last night!
 There was no light in the room, so it is very hard to see, but the audio is clear!
-After having an EXTENSIVE surgery with four different surgeons to remove my endometriosis only THREE WEEKS ago, it felt amazing to be there!
-In my speech I talk about my surgery with Dr. Seckin and how I got through it all thanks to my infertility and endosisters.
+After having extensive surgery with four different surgeons to remove my endometriosis only three weeks ago, it felt amazing to be there!
+In my speech, I talked about my surgery with Dr. Seckin and how I got through it all thanks to my infertility and Endo Sisters.